Psystec/Once-Human-Midi-Maestro/README.md

 - **Export MIDI:** Exports a MIDI file to a human readable text file.
 - **Visual Piano:** A piano so you can view all the notes presses on the application.
 - **Debug Log Screen:** Monitor all the notes being played in real-time for troubleshooting and performance tuning.
+- **MIDI Share:** You can share and download MIDI Files within Once Human MIDI Maestro.

 ## Getting Started